 What We Did

 With only 2 days in Bangkok, we wanted to make the most of our time so we signed up for a walking tour with Context Travel.
 We met our guide, Ren, at a metro stop at 10AM and spent the next 6 hours with him (even though our tour was only supposed to be 4 hours).
-He took us to some spots we might not otherwise have found and helped us navigate our way around town via long tail boats and tuk tuks.
+He took us to some spots we might not otherwise have found and helped us navigate our way around town via commuter ferries and tuk tuks.
 He also gave us a lot of history about what we were seeing (and Bangkok & Thailand in general).
 He was very patient with our kids as they warmed up to him and asked him many many questions.
 They seemed most interested in the King and Royal family and the Thai customs.

 Kids Cooking Class at Peninsula Bangkok